phlo/libmc/docs/source/automata.rst

 Simulation
 ==========

-:func:`~libmc.LTS.simulates` can be used to check if a :class:`libmc.LTS` simulates another.
+:func:`~libmc.LTS.simulates` can be used to check if a :class:`libmc.LTS` simulates another:

 .. literalinclude:: ../../examples/simulation-strong.py
   :lines: 51-53